checkedc/checkedc-clang/docs/checkedc/Implementation-Notes.md

 Its constructor takes a `CHKCBindTemporaryExpr` as an argument.
 We do not create a variable name for the temporary expression.
-The name used in diagnostic messages is `value of e`, where `e` is the expression whose result is being computed.
+The name used in diagnostic messages is `value of e`, where `e` is the expression whose result is being computed and bound to the temporary.
+The `CHKBBindTemporaryExpr` is not a subexpression of the `BoundsValueExpr`.
+Insstead, it is similar to a declaration reference in a `DeclRefExpr`.

 Temporary variables are introduced for string and array literals.
 They are also introduced for call expression